Royalties: What they are, how payments work in business

-These payments are usually a percentage of revenue earned from the asset, or a fixed fee per unit sold.
+Royalties are payments made to asset owners for the right to use their property.
+These payments typically take two forms: a percentage of revenue or a fixed fee per unit sold.

 Types of royalty payments